mpower-codeworks/Daves-Tiny-Editor/README.md

 # Daves-Tiny-Editor (DTE)
-A working windowed text editor in 890 bytes.
+A Windows text editor in 890 bytes.

 Compiles with: MASM and Crinkler